vabour/kalman_filter/README.md

+# Kalman Filter
+~
-# We explain the theory of a Kalman Filter and how to implement a simple examplein Python.
+We explain the theory of a Kalman Filter and how to implement a simple examplein Python.